HairyFotr/linter/README.md

 ## Future Work

+* Improve documentation (bug/style/optimization, most valuable checks, descriptions, ...)
+* Improve testing (larger samples, generated tests, link test names to check names, ...)
+* Choose whether specific checks should return warnings or errors
 * Add more checks
-* Add more tests, report false positives
+* Reduce false positive rate
-* Pick and choose which warnings you want (configuration)
-* Choose whether they should be warnings or errors
-* Improve testing (larger samples, generated tests, ...)
-* Drop Scala 2.9 and check out new stuff such as quasiquotes
+* Check out new stuff such as quasiquotes
+* Figure out why some tests fail on Scala 2.11

-### Ideas for new warnings
+### Ideas for new checks

 Feel free to add your own ideas, or implement these.
 Pull requests welcome!